 <18yrs: not recommended.

-Avoid theophylline (increases theophylline levels; may potentiate other CYP1A2 substrates), urinary alkalinizers; oral forms with antacids, calcium, iron, zinc, sucralfate, buffered forms of didanosine, other highly buffered drugs (may give ciprofloxacin 2 hrs before or 6 hrs after); high ciprofloxacin doses with NSAIDs (increases seizure risk).
-Potentiates caffeine.
+See Contraindications.
+Potentiates hypotensive and sedative effects of tizanidine.
+Avoid theophylline (increases theophylline levels), duloxetine, zolpidem; oral forms with antacids, multivalent cations, calcium, iron, zinc, sucralfate, buffered forms of didanosine, other highly buffered drugs (may give ciprofloxacin 2hrs before or 6hrs after); high ciprofloxacin doses with NSAIDs (increases seizure risk).
+Potentiates caffeine/xanthine derivatives.
 Potentiated by probenecid.
-Severe hypoglycemia with glyburide (rare).
+Severe hypoglycemia with oral antidiabetics (eg, glyburide, glimepiride).
 Increased serum creatinine with cyclosporine.
-Monitor methotrexate, oral anticoagulants (potentiation), phenytoin (variable effects).
-Increased risk of tendinitis and tendon rupture with corticosteroids.
-Caution with other drugs that lower seizure threshold.
-Increased risk of QT prolongation with Class IA or III antiarrhythmics.
+Monitor methotrexate, oral anticoagulants (potentiation), phenytoin (variable effects), clozapine and ropinirole (potentiation).
+Increased risk of tendinitis/tendon rupture with corticosteroids.
+Caution with sildenafil, other drugs that lower seizure threshold.
+Increased risk of QT prolongation with Class IA or III antiarrhythmics, TCAs, macrolides, antipsychotics.
 Reduced absorption with omeprazole (XR).

-GI upset, headache, CNS disturbances (eg, convulsions, dizziness, nervousness, insomnia, nightmares, paranoia), rash, eosinophilia, elevated liver enzymes, photosensitivity, Stevens-Johnson syndrome, myalgia, tendinitis/rupture, joint-related disorders (children), local reactions (inj); rare: increased intracranial pressure, toxic psychosis; peripheral neuropathy, C. difficile-associated diarrhea.
+Nausea, diarrhea, vomiting, headache, CNS disturbances (eg, convulsions, dizziness, nervousness, insomnia, nightmares, paranoia), rash, eosinophilia, elevated liver enzymes, photosensitivity, Stevens-Johnson syndrome, myalgia, tendinitis/tendon rupture, joint-related disorders (children), local reactions (inj); rare: increased intracranial pressure, toxic psychosis; peripheral neuropathy (may be irreversible), torsades de pointes, C. difficile-associated diarrhea.